Before you start, learn about the programs

 If you haven't applied for registration yet, or are looking for general information on the programs, see our partnership program pages:

-Your partnership journey
+Your partnership process

 Some partnerships are granted conditional registration if they don’t meet all requirements at the time of application, but their application suggests they will meet all requirements within 24 months.